 If this were the case, then it is highly unlikely this promising lead will go anywhere, but it certainly does not discount the possibility that a second gun and second shooter may have been involved that night.
 Were the two Caucasians spotted by William Crow still en scene, and what role, if any, did the white Chevrolet Impala play.

-But on the left is a blue 1966 Chevrolet Nova, which when compared to the 1966 Plymouth Valiant above, has a similar square looking design.
-In addition the Chevrolet Nova II and Chevrolet Nova II 327 exhibit equally similar features and specifications.
+On the left is a blue 1966 Chevrolet Nova, which when compared to the 1966 Plymouth Valiant above has a similar square looking design.
+In addition, the Chevrolet Nova II and Chevrolet Nova II 327 exhibit equally similar features and specifications.

 These vehicles have been selected for a reason.